Who should apply to the London Business School MBA?

 - Private Equity

-The elective portfolio is open to all London Business School degree students (excluding the Masters in Management), so you will be studying alongside students from the Masters in Finance, Executive MBA, EMBA-Global and Sloan programmes, as well as students from over 30 exchange schools and our partner institutions Columbia University and Hong Kong University.
+The elective portfolio is open to all London Business School degree students so you will be studying alongside students from the Masters in Finance, Executive MBA, EMBA-Global and Sloan programmes, as well as students from more than 30 exchange schools and our partner institutions Columbia University and Hong Kong University.

 Electives are usually taught in three-hour lessons once a week, over 10 weeks.
-There are also a number of intensive week-long block electives that are taught outside term time as well as evening and weekend classes.
+There are also a number of intensive week-long block electives that are taught outside term time as well as evening and 8-week courses.

 If you take five out of your 10-12 electives from one defined subject area, you will be able to inform employers that you have a formal specialisation.
 See How are the elective courses structured?